cosmicdeveloper-lab/CosmoTrade/README.md

 ## 🧠 Logic

 - Divergence (RSI & MACD):
-    -A divergence occurs when the price moves in one direction while indicators like RSI and MACD move in the opposite direction.
+    - A divergence occurs when the price moves in one direction while indicators like RSI and MACD move in the opposite direction.
 For example, if the price rises but RSI and MACD fall, this can signal a potential reversal.

 - Ichimoku Cloud:
-    -When the lagging span, conversion line, base line, and price all break out of the Ichimoku Cloud (either above or below), it may indicate a strong trading signal—above the cloud suggests a buy signal, below suggests a sell signal.
+    - When the lagging span, conversion line, base line, and price all break out of the Ichimoku Cloud (either above or below), it may indicate a strong trading signal—above the cloud suggests a buy signal, below suggests a sell signal.

 - Moving Average Crosses:
     - When short-term (7), mid-term (25), and long-term (99) moving averages cross in a specific order (e.g., 7 > 25 > 99), it often signals a bullish trend.
 Conversely, 99 > 25 > 7 indicates a bearish trend.